 Even traditionally formal industries like banking and finance have started to relax their dress code, and most of the world’s top companies realise that what you wear to work isn’t that important.
-If you do plan on giving your employees coupons for jeans day, try and do it with a straight face.
+If you do plan on giving your employees coupons for jeans day, at least try to do it with a straight face.

 “Give them the chance to win millions, and it only costs you one dollar.”

-“Reward employees with your own custom phony money (or use Monopoly money) and allow them to redeem it for gifts at the end of each quarter.”
+“Reward employees with your own custom phoney money (or use Monopoly money) and allow them to redeem it for gifts at the end of each quarter.”